 It is also important for us to care for vulnerable families who are less close to home, such as refugees who don’t have the essential winter items they need to cope with the rain and snow.
 Remember the compassion Umar (ra) displayed towards vulnerable Muslims living far from home:

-Donate to our Below Zero: Winter Appeal to provide vulnerable families with warm clothing.
+Donate to our Surviving Winter Appeal to provide vulnerable families with warm clothing.

-It’s a good time to memorise and recite 'rain du’as':
+It’s a good time to recite rain du'as:

 If there’s one thing we can count on in Britain, it’s plenty of rain - which means there’s lots of opportunity for us to recite these du’as.
 So next time it’s raining, don’t grumble - learn these du’as and earn some reward!

-Allah (swt) has given us warmth for this season:
+Allah has given us warmth for this season:

 While the weather outside is frightful, being warm and cosy is a delightful pleasure, so don’t forget to thank Allah (swt) for it!